brianpzaide/gamesite/README.md

 # Gamesite

 A Go-based game server that hosts a collection of simple turn-based web games.
-It's designed with flexibility in mind, allowing for easy registration and addition of new games.
+It is designed with flexibility in mind, allowing for easy registration and addition of new games.

 ### Games Implemented (so far)